Skip to Content

 This is one of the most important parts of your trip and in Banff, the selection can be overwhelming and expensive.
 Below are some great hotels we recommend, but if you’d like more info check out our best hotels in downtown Banff blog as well as our guide to the best areas to stay in Banff National Park.
 Both articles include options for everyone’s budget and travel style!

-Banff Inn – The Banff Inn is in the perfect price and luxury range.
-It’s still cheap but also comes with lots of luxuries.
+The Banff Inn is in the perfect price and luxury range.
+It’s still affordable but also comes with lots of luxuries, the first being the location and the mountains right behind the hotel.

 Important info: Accommodation in Banff can be tricky.
 For starters, you need to book well in advance if you want to have a large selection.
 In the peaks of winter and summer, Banff often books out months in advance.